sherlock-project/sherlock/docs/removed-sites.md

 ## Linkdedin

-As of 2020-09-23, Linkedin returns false positives because we are prompted with prompted to login when checking for a user
+As of 2020-09-23, Linkedin returns false positives because we are prompted to login when checking for a user

 ```json
   "Linkedin": {